College Student Evaluations of Teaching (SET)

 Instructors can also log into Blue at any time via any of the access options listed above.
 This will take you to the Blue Dashboard which will show Task List and have an option for checking response rates.
 Response rate tasks will be labeled as subject view management or view and manage questionnaire settings in the task list.
 The Response Rate option on the left menu is not currently in use.

 What questions will be asked of students on evaluations varies by department or curriculum.
-To check what questions are being asked on your evaluation, please use this guide.
+To check what questions are being asked on your evaluation, please reference the guide below.

 Please be aware that cross-listed courses will use the instrument assigned to the owning (sponsoring) section of the cross-list, which is determined based on the offering number in ConnectCarolina.
 If you have any questions about what instrument will be assigned to your course, you can contact cas_evaluations@unc.edu.